Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity: Proposed MS-ISSM

 To capture complex perceptual changes, we utilize three physical features that align with the HVS: curvature, luma, and chroma.
 Curvature describes the local surface geometry, reflecting sensitivity to both fine details and global structure \cite{ref28}.
 Luma and chroma, calculated from the point cloud's color components \cite{ref11}, represent light intensity and color distribution, respectively.
 To ensure generalization across varying geometric scales, we normalize the geometric components of both distorted and original point clouds as follows:

 where ${\bf{\hat p}}_n^\alpha$ denotes the normalized coordinates. $L_{max}$ is the maximum edge length of the bounding box of the original point cloud ${{\bf{P}}^O}$, and ${{\bf{p}}_{\min }}$ is the coordinate-wise minimum vector.
 The resulting normalized point cloud is denoted as ${{\bf{\hat P}}^\alpha } = \left\{ {{\bf{\hat p}}_n^\alpha ,{\bf{q}}_n^\alpha } \right\}$.
-Furthermore, inspired by the multi-layered perceptual mechanism of human vision, multi-scale point clouds (high, medium, and low) are generated from both the original and distorted inputs through voxel grid downsampling.
-The voxel sizes are set to 2.0, 4.0, and 8.0, respectively.
-These values follow a dyadic progression, consistent with the hierarchical octree decomposition widely used in point cloud compression standards \cite{ref11}.
+Furthermore, inspired by the multi-layered perceptual mechanism of human vision, multi-scale point clouds are generated from both the original and distorted inputs through voxel grid downsampling.
+The voxel sizes are set to 2.0, 4.0, and 8.0, respectively. \ADDCZ{The base voxel size of 2.0 is selected as the trade-off between capturing high-frequency structural details and maintaining computational efficiency.} These values follow a dyadic progression, consistent with the hierarchical octree decomposition widely used in point cloud compression standards \cite{ref11}.
 This geometric progression allows for a systematic separation of spatial frequency components: the smallest scale captures high-frequency details (e.g., texture and noise), while the largest scale retains low-frequency structural information (e.g., global shape), ensuring a comprehensive evaluation of perceptual quality.
 Mimicking the way human vision adapts to different environments, this method focuses on various levels of detail, as shown in Fig. \ref{multifeature}.